 You’ll be given a local anesthetic for your comfort.
 You’ll wear special glasses to ensure that your eyes are protected from the laser.
 Then your dentist in Kirland will begin your laser gum reshaping, using the laser to remove excess gum tissue.

 Once the anesthetic wears off, your gums may feel a bit sore and swollen for up to a week.
 This is usually mild, and you’ll still be able to eat and drink.
 You’ll notice results from the procedure right away.

 Of Laser Gum Reshaping?

 Additionally, the laser creates a numbing effect on the nerves and seals off blood vessels.
 That means there’s minimal discomfort during laser gum reshaping.
-However, most dentists (including your dentist in Seattle) still use a local anesthetic to numb the area, to ensure your comfort throughout the procedure.
+However, most dentists (including your dentist in Kirkland) still use a local anesthetic to numb the area, to ensure your comfort throughout the procedure.